-- In the absence of sidewalks, walk as far as away from the road, facing the flow of the traffic.
+- In the absence of sidewalks, walk as far as away from the road, facing the flow of traffic.

-Pedestrian accident lawsuits:
+Pedestrian accident claims

-Do you know, who all can sue in a pedestrian accident case?
+Do you know who all can sue in a pedestrian accident case?
 All the pedestrians injured in a pedestrian-vehicle accident are eligible to sue.
 Plaintiff’s spouses can also sue the defendants.
 Even if the driver is partially responsible for the accident, one can sue.
 But if the pedestrian is the sole reason for the accident, he cannot sue anyone.

 Are you involved in a pedestrian accident?

-You can sue the following people:
+You can use the following people

-- Driver who hit you.
+- The driver who hit you.

 - Driver A, who was responsible for driver B hitting you.